-At the end of each pay cycle, sum up each sub category and see how you did against the amount you originally allocated... at this stage I am not suggesting you stick to these amounts like concrete, you're just in the learning process, as you figure this out.
-It takes a few pay cycles to really work out where all your money is going, so don't be to hard on yourself if you appear to be always over-spending in certain areas.
+At the end of each pay cycle, sum up each subcategory and see how you did against the amount you originally allocated... at this stage, I am not suggesting you stick to these amounts like concrete, you're just in the learning process, as you figure this out.
+It takes a few pay cycles to really work out where all your money is going, so don't be too hard on yourself if you appear to be always over-spending in certain areas.
 If you get concerned - then adjust your allocations next pay cycle, take a little bit away from somewhere else and put it into your 'overspent' category for the coming week/fortnight, and see how you do.

 Once you have done this 3-4 times, you will have a good handle on where your money is going; and it will be at this point that I suggest you sit down and grind out your working budget - one you will try very hard to stick to as close as possible.
-Tally up all your total grocery spend, and then divide it by the amount of pay cycles you tracked (whether it be 2/3/4), and use this figure as the base for your budgeted grocery amount; and do this for all your variable expenses, that will quite likely include petrol / travel money (e.g. bus or train if you live in the city & use public transport).
-In terms of pocket money / family money - make a decision and stick with it, don't make this a variable expense; and tell your kids / partner, that once it has gone, it has gone until next pay day.
+Tally up all your total grocery spend, and then divide it by the amount of pay cycles you tracked (whether it be 2, 3 or 4), and use this figure as the base for your budgeted grocery amount; and do this for all your variable expenses, that will quite likely include petrol/travel money (e.g. bus or train if you live in the city & use public transport).
+In terms of pocket money/family money, if you have the room for this in your budget - make a decision and stick with it, don't make this a variable expense; and tell your kids/partner, that once it has gone, it has gone until next payday.

 So I promised to show you how this works in real life for us; as explained at the beginning we use four categories - not three, so this is how we split our budget up:

 Category 1 (Cheque Account):